 2015/16

-Knight would retire at the end of the 2010/11 season, starting his career and ending it with the Sydney Kings.
-However when the team saw star centre Julian Khazzouh after he ruptured quadriceps tendon.
-Knight played a reserve role behind Tom Garlepp and Angus Brandt, playing the final four games of the Kings season before hanging up the boots for good.
-Knight had previously retired having played 399 games and was able to reach 400 games played as a result of his cameo appearance.
+Knight would retire in 2011, starting his career and ending it with the Sydney Kings.
+However when Julian Khazzouh ruptured his quadriceps tendon in 2016, Knight returned to active duty, playing a reserve role behind Tom Garlepp and Angus Brandt.
+Knight played out the final four games of the Kings season before hanging up the boots for good this time.

 Ben Knight played sixteen seasons in the NBL.
 He averaged 11.6 points, 6.7 rebounds, and 1.7 assists in 403 NBL games.